Meal planning that

 Prints great too — both recipes and meal plans have excellent PDF export.
 Click the download icon in the upper right corner.

-Recipe view for One-Pan Rosemary Chicken with Asparagus and Potatoes showing ingredients in two columns, 8 numbered cooking steps, prep and cook times
+Recipe view for Peruvian Lemongrass Chicken Thighs with Roasted Potatoes and Kale showing ingredients in two columns, 8 numbered cooking steps, prep and cook times

 Download for Mac